-The data is obtained from 150 respondents, consisting of nurses, doctors, housekeeping staff who work in the intensive care unit.

-Total number of respondents (N) = 150
+The data is obtained from 150 respondents, consisting of nurses, doctors, housekeeping staff who work in the intensive care unit and other departments also.
+Total number of respondents (N) = 150.
+The figure of 150 respondents was primarily kept to have adequate sample size to come to logical deductions and convinience as per time available.